These Tried-and-True OC Classics Never Go out of Style

 Must Order: El Adobe Molcajete

 What do you get when you combine a 1797 adobe building with classic Mexican cuisine?
-El Adobe de Capistrano, a restaurant that once served as Richard Nixon’s go-to spot for tacos.
-The El Adobe Molcajete—a bubbling mix of steak, chicken, shrimp and cheesy goodness—is an absolute must-try at this historic Orange County restaurant.
+El Adobe de Capistrano, a landmark that blends California history with comforting, flavor-packed dishes.
+The space itself has lived many lives as a courtroom, a jail and even a private residence before becoming the beloved restaurant known to locals.
+It’s also famous for being Richard Nixon’s taco spot during his San Clemente years, a stamp of approval that adds to its charm.
+The El Adobe Molcajete (a bubbling mix of steak, chicken, shrimp and cheesy goodness) is an absolute must-try at this historic Orange County restaurant.

 Location: San Juan Capistrano